-As few as 9 individuals in the Town of Turtle were employed by farming, fishing or forestry, according to the 2000 census.
-That is over an 86% drop since 1980.
-Although Town specific data is not available, we do know that countywide nearly 1,000 farms had been lost between

-1964 and 2002.
+Although Town specific data is not available, we do know that countywide nearly 1,000 farms had been lost between 1964 and 2002.
 Also, in the 20 years between 1982 and 2002, over 18,000 acres of farmland had been lost.
-The loss of agricultural land is a mounting issue, in the Town of Turtle and elsewhere.
+The loss of agricultural land is a mounting issue in the county, though the Town of La Prairie has proven successful in staving off development pressures and the subsequent loss of farmland.

-Farmland in the Town of Turtle is consistently lost due to annexations into the City of Beloit, and due to rezonings out of the A1 district.
-Between 1999 and 2004, a total of 307.11 acres in Turtle were annexed into the City of Beloit.
-Only one other Town in the County has had more land annexed out of it, and that was the Town of Janesville.
+Farmland in the Town of La Prairie is consistently lost due to annexations into the City of Janesville, and due to rezoning out of the A1 district.
+Between 1999 and 2006, a total of 47.57 acres in the town were annexed into the City of Janesville.
 It is difficult to determine how much of this land was zoned A1 prior to annexations, but it can safely be assumed that all the acreage annexed was done so in preparation for development.

-A total of 362.11 acres has been rezoned out of the A1 district, between 1986 and 2004.
-Table 3-1 shows what type of district these lands were rezoned to, whether a different agricultural district, residential, commercial or industrial.
+A total of 62.14 acres has been rezoned out of the A1 district, between 1986 and 2004.
+Comparatively, this is a small amount of land, particularly considering the Town's proximity to the City of Janesville and the I-90 corridor.
+Table 3-1 shows what type of district these lands were rezoned to, whether a different agricultural district or industrial.
 Also, the number of approved rezoning applications is shown in parenthesis.

-TABLE 3-1: Acreage and Number of Zoning Changes Out of the Exclusive Agricultural Zoning District; Town of Turtle, 1986-2004
+TABLE 3-1: Acreage and Number of Zoning Changes Out of the Exclusive Agricultural Zoning District; Town of La Prairie, 1986-2004

-Agricultural Residential Commercial Industrial TOTAL 277.96 (13) 75.63 (9) 5.00 (1) 3.52 (1) 362.11 (24)
+Agricultural Industrial TOTAL 52.83 (7) 9.31 (3) 62.14 (10)